Gloria Foster: Career

 Foster began acting on Broadway in 1963.
-Her first role was Ruth in the show of A Raisin in the Sun.
-Her first professional performance was In White America.
-Foster, "play[s] a 13-year-old Arkansas girl who tries to enter her Little Rock school".
-She won an Obie Award or Off-Broadway Theater Award.
+Her first role was Ruth in the play A Raisin in the Sun.
+Her first professional performance was in another play called In White America.
+In that play, Foster "plays a 13-year-old Arkansas girl who tries to enter her Little Rock school".
+She won an Obie Award which is an off-Broadway theater award.
 People started to create parts for her, rather than expecting her to audition for roles.
 Foster was known for her work with Joe Papp, and appeared in his productions of Long Day's Journey into Night, Chekhov's Cherry Orchard, Brecht's Mother Courage (adapted by Ntozake Shange), and Shakespeare's Coriolanus.
 Foster searched for roles in which she could perform to the best of her ability.
-She once said, "Young people today, I think, are thinking in terms of stepping stones.…I don't know that I ever thought that way.
+She once said, "Young people today, I think, are thinking in terms of stepping stones…I don't know that I ever thought that way.
 It sounds ridiculous, but I was always thinking in terms of a more difficult role".

-Moving from the New York stage, Gloria Foster started to do roles on the big screen.
+Moving from the New York stage, Foster started to do roles on the big screen.
 She was in many theatrical performances and also performed some roles on television.
-The Cool World (1963) – This was Gloria Foster's first appearance in a full-length feature film.
-She played Mrs. Custis.
-It was on the set of this film that she starred next to her future husband, Clarence Williams III.
-Nothing But a Man (1964) – Gloria Foster plays a woman named Lee, who lives with the main character's (Duff Anderson) father.
+The Cool World (1963) was Foster's first appearance in a full-length feature film.
+In it, she played Mrs. Custis.
+It was on the set of this film that she met her future husband, Clarence Williams III.
+In Nothing But a Man (1964), Foster plays a woman named Lee, who lives with the main character's (Duff Anderson) father.
 She was also active in television, appearing in such programs as I Spy, two episodes of Law & Order and The Cosby Show (1987).

 Her character in both Law and Order episodes, named Satima Tate, was based on the widow of Malcolm X, Betty Shabazz.
 The first episode, titled Conspiracy (1992), was based on Malcolm X's assassination.
 Malcolm X was played by Hal Miller.
 The second episode, titled Entrapment (1997), focused on her character's children's acts of revenge against the people they believed were really responsible.
-She returned to theatre again in 1995, acting alongside Mary Alice (who was later to replace her in The Matrix films following her death), appearing as 103-year-old Sadie Delany, in Having Our Say, on Broadway at the Booth Theatre, for which she received rave reviews.
-She played the Oracle in The Matrix (1999) and The Matrix Reloaded (2003); however, she died during filming and was thus unable to portray her role in the third film.
+She returned to theatre again in 1995, acting alongside Mary Alice (who was to later replace her in the second sequel of The Matrix following her death), appearing as 103-year-old Sadie Delany, in Having Our Say, on Broadway at the Booth Theatre, for which she received rave reviews.
+She played the Oracle in The Matrix (1999) and The Matrix Reloaded (2003); however, she died during filming of the second film and was thus unable to portray her role in the third film.
 As a result, Mary Alice replaced her in The Matrix Revolutions and Enter the Matrix.